GDPR: what are the basic principles?

 6. Confidentiality and integrity

-As a researcher you must handle personal data confidentially and take appropriate measures to guarantee the confidentiality and integrity of the data.
+As a researcher you must handle personal data confidentially and take appropriate measures to guarantee the confidentiality and integrity of the data so that the data are protected against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 For this, it is important to ask yourself the following questions: at the start of my research, did I thoroughly consider and document the privacy aspects of my research, and am I able to demonstrate that I have actively taken responsibility for processing personal data in a secure manner?